vjthecoder/Data-Science-ML-and-AI/README.md

-# Business Analytics
+# Business Data Analytics
-Key notes of my Post Graduate Program in Business Analytics, I am going to make it available in both R and Python languages.
+Key notes on Business Data Analytics, I am going to make it available in Python language.